-As is taught in high school chemistry and physics: you can't get something for nothing, and to recharge a battery, more energy (current) has to be returned to the battery than has been removed, restoring the battery to a fully charged state.
-Once it is restored to full charge, the battery must be continuously supplied with energy to maintain a fully charged condition.
-How the recharge and maintenance charging (float) current is delivered to the battery is the bigger question.
+We learn in basic chemistry and physics that you can't get something for nothing and in order to recharge a battery more energy (current) has to be returned to the battery than has been removed in order to restore the battery to a fully charged state.
+Once it is restored to full charge the battery has to be continuously supplied with energy in order to maintain it in that fully charged condition.
+How the recharge and maintenance charging (float) current is delivered to the battery is the focus of this paper.